UniGC-tees/Y1-1-GameCreation-ICA2/README.md

 #### Speed Boost
 The player will receive double speed and score for 5 seconds with a zoomed out field of view.
 #### Score Boost
-The score will increase by a random amount.
+The players current score will increase by a random amount.